-"It's something new; I'm very tired," New Canaan's Dylan Hart said.
+"It's something new; I'm very tired," said Dylan Hart, of New Canaan.
 "Coach (Dave) LoPresti has had this idea forever, and he told me in March when I was still up at school, and right away I definitely wanted to do this.
-It's been a really cool experience.
+It's been a really cool experience ...
 Just trying to get through all 25 hours is a challenge."